THargreaves/beginners-python/README.md

 * Write text to a file
 * Learn how to raise errors
 * Use common built-in packages in your code

+## Additional Content

+In Python, there is often more than one way to do things.
+A particular style, known as Pythonic programming, is often favoured for its elegance and efficiency.
+On top of the base content shown above, the partipants of our two fast track course (P1/P2) will also be given an introduction to Pythonic programming techniques relevant to each session's material as additional content.
+The additional topics are linked below as will a notebook, demoing their use at the end of each week.

+### Session 1

+* `sep`, `end`, special characters for printing
+* `__repr__` vs `__str__`
+* Modular arithmetic
+* Math
+* Inplace operators
+* Multiple assignment (AKA tuple unpacking)

 ## Getting Help